 The large intestine creates and absorbs vital nutrients and takes in water.
 In addition to eliminating waste, toxins, harmful bacteria and microbes from the body.

-Large intestine is the lower part of the digestive system and connects to the small intestine at or below the waist.
+The large intestine is the lower part of the digestive system and connects to the small intestine at or below the waist.

 The large intestine health is important because it is interconnected to the health of all other organs and organ systems.
 When the gut is strong and healthy, we feel clear-minded and energetic.
 That is because it is producing and sending nutrients to the body, eliminating all harmful microbes, and keeping the body balanced.